cyber-rhythms/cmu-10-708-probabilistic-graphical-models-spring-2019/completed-assignments/hw-2-my-sols/q4-mcmc/readme.md

 ## Getting started.

 In order for the script to run appropriately, use conda (recommended) or Python virtual environments.
+The packages used in the script are specfied for those wishing to run the script using other meanns.

 ### Using conda.